DataDog/integrations-core/docs/developer/setup.md

 === "Windows"
     Windows users have it the easiest.

-    Simply download the latest x86-64 executable installer from https://www.python.org/downloads/windows and run it.
+    Simply download the [latest x86-64 executable installer][python-downloads-windows] and run it.
     When prompted, be sure to select the option to add to your `PATH`.
 Also, it is recommended that you choose the per-user installation method.

     Verify successful `PATH` modification: